Potential candidates always test political waters in Iowa. Trump's trip is different

 Coming to the early presidential nominating state this far ahead of the contest is about meeting voters and laying the groundwork for a potential campaign.

-But what's happening Saturday night is unprecedented: Former President Donald Trump, who just lost reelection and is now teasing another run, is holding a large rally at the Iowa State Fairgrounds in Des Moines.
+But what's happening Saturday night is unprecedented: Former President Donald Trump, who is teasing another run, is holding a large rally at the Iowa State Fairgrounds in Des Moines.

 "From March it was 45/53 — so a majority of independents saying they had an unfavorable opinion of former President Trump," she said.
 "In this poll, it was 48/49.
 So he's evened out the edge that was there as a problem with independent voters in Iowa."